> initializing profile...

 Current Role

-Full Stack Engineer — Interlink Group
+Full Stack Engineer, Interlink Group

 Seven years in and the scope keeps expanding.
-The role covers the full technical spectrum — from writing application code to owning the infrastructure it runs on.
+The role covers the full technical spectrum: from writing application code to owning the infrastructure it runs on.
 Network engineering on Cisco and Meraki, security operations with Wazuh and Graylog, virtualization on Proxmox, cloud work in Azure, and server administration across Linux and cPanel environments.
-DevOps and SecOps aren't job titles here — they're daily practice.
+DevOps and SecOps aren't job titles here.
+They're daily practice.
+The current frontier: infrastructure automation with Ansible, workflow orchestration through N8N, and building with AI agents — putting emerging tools to practical use rather than watching from the sidelines.

 Personal Ongoing